DanielCavalcantih/DanielCavalcantih/README.md

 <br />
 <br />

-Hi, I'm Daniel Cavalcanti, a Full-Stack Developer 🚀 from Brazil!
+Hi, I'm Daniel Cavalcanti, a Front-End Developer 🚀 from Brazil!
 I've always been a technology fanatic, I always try to keep up to date with everything that's new in this world.
-I am currently working at Maker Experts 🚀, where we develop projects for other companies.
+I am currently working at Datasys Consultoria 🚀, where we develop projects for other companies.

 <br />